polyzos/pulsar-kt-fs/README.md

+## Pulsar-Kt-FS
-## A playground repo experimenting with Apache Pulsar and Kotlin (oh and some Flink SQL)
+A playground repo experimenting with Apache Pulsar and Kotlin (oh and some Flink SQL)